 The wastewaters of the city go untreated into the Bogota river at the lower exit of the Sabana and a few km. upstream of the Tequendama falls.
-The river Bogota flow, in this stretch of its course, is made mainly of the city wastewaters and stormwaters and, as it can be imagined, it is heavily contaminated.
-Presently, during its whole course downstream of Bogota, the Bogota river has become an open sewer, and the "Salto del Tequendama" falls are the largest "wastewater" falls of the world.
+The river Bogota flow, in this stretch of its course, is composed mainly of the city wastewaters and stormwaters and, as it can be imagined, it is heavily contaminated.
+Presently, during its whole course downstream of Bogota, the Bogota river has become an open sewer, and the "Salto del Tequendama" falls, possess the dubious honour of being the largest "wastewater" falls of the world.